openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

 |AES|192|AES192|
 |AES|256|AES256|

   > **NOTE**
   >
-> As a combination of the symmetric key algorithm and the key length, the string parameter specifies the key specifications when a symmetric key generator is created.
+  > As a combination of the Symmetric key algorithm and the key length, the string parameter specifies the key specifications when a symmetric key generator is created.

 ### 3DES Key Generation Specifications